-The Theological Horizons Fellows Program supports up to twenty students as they wrestle with concepts of calling through constraints and commitments, reflecting Theological Horizons’ desire to discover Christ at the intersection of faith, thought, and life.
+The Theological Horizons Fellows Program supports students as they wrestle with concepts of calling through constraints and commitments, reflecting Theological Horizons’ desire to discover Christ at the intersection of faith, thought, and life.
 Fellows are selected through a competitive application process and, except for the Perkins Fellows, must be Fourth Years who will soon transition from college.

 Horizons Fellows: Vocational Discernment througH Relational Discipleship

-Horizons Fellows explore vocational discernment through relational discipleship, guided by Mentors from varied careers, with a focus on developing a theologically rich understanding of personal calling to be pursued in all arenas of work and life.
+Horizons Fellows explore vocational discernment through relational discipleship, guided by mentors from varied careers, with a focus on developing a theologically rich understanding of personal calling to be pursued in all arenas of work and life.

-Through a fall retreat, monthly discussions as a cohort of Fellows, individual meetings with Mentors, and large group lectures and workshops, we guide them to sense the horizon where the limitless sky and the concrete earth meet.
+Through a fall retreat, monthly discussions as a cohort of Fellows, individual meetings with mentors, and large group lectures and workshops, we guide them to sense the horizon where the limitless sky and the concrete earth meet.

 Fall Retreat led by Rev. Bill Haley at Corhaven Farm, a retreat center in the Shenandoah Valley and home to Coracle, a foundation committed to “spiritual formation for Kingdom action”

-Monthly discussions as a group facilitated by Christy Yates, often with guest speakers, to explore key themes and questions around Calling
+Monthly discussions as a group facilitated by Christy Yates, often with guest speakers, to explore key themes and questions around Calling.

-Fall Semester | Where am I called from? – experiencing the love and grace of God through sharing our stories and amidst considering various views of calling through constraints and issues of race and privilege
+Fall Semester | Where am I called from? – experiencing the love and grace of God through sharing our stories, considering various views of calling through constraints, vocation and longing and issues of race and privilege.

-Spring Semester | Where am I called to? – loving our neighbors through place, loving our neighbors through difference and pluralism, loving our neighbors in hope
+Spring Semester | Where am I called to? – loving our neighbors through place, loving our neighbors through deep difference and pluralism, and loving our neighbors in hope.

-Participation in other events offered through Theological Horizons
+Participation in other events offered through Theological Horizons and our partners.

 Perkins Fellows: Vocational Discernment through Community Engagement